manci5/HomeBridge/README.md

 # Updating HomeBridge

-If you have a thermostat hooked up to your Raspberry Pi, you need to tell HomeBridge when temperature changes.
-To do that, you run this simple "java -jar" commands like these:
+If you have a thermostat or bulb hooked up to your Raspberry Pi, you need to tell HomeBridge whenever temperature or brightness change.
+To do that, you run a simple "java -jar" command like one of these:

 >java -jar /Applications/HomeBridge.app/Contents/HomeUpdater.jar update 123423 temperature 25